DenisChervenko/ActionCasual/README.md

 The following mechanics have been implemented:

-Melee and range combat system
+-Melee and range combat system

-Combo system
+-Combo system

-Dodge
+-Dodge

-Melee and ranged system for enemy
+-Melee and ranged system for enemy

-Buying and upgrading characters
+-Buying and upgrading characters

-Flexible adjustment of the complexity of rooms
+-Flexible adjustment of the complexity of rooms

 Gameplay: